pbs-assess/rosettafish/README.md

 status](https://codecov.io/gh/pbs-assess/rosettafish/branch/master/graph/badge.svg)](https://codecov.io/github/pbs-assess/rosettafish?branch=master)

-rosettafish is an R package to translate fish- and fisheries-related words or short phrases between languages (e.g. French to English, English to French, English to Inuktitut).
+rosettafish is an R package to translate fish- and fisheries-related words or short phrases between languages (English to French or French to English).

 This would apply to figure labels to produce separate figures in two languages, or a single figure with labels in two languages.
 It can also